Welcome to Metro Little Rock: Downtown

 The corporate ladder in downtown is extensive with regional power players and nationally known companies like Stephens Inc. (the largest investment bank off Wall Street), Heifer International (a nonprofit that works to fight hunger and poverty worldwide), Arkansas Children’s Hospital and the state’s government, which operates out of the capitol and surrounding buildings.

 South of downtown lies SoMa, an up-and-coming neighborhood filled with local restaurants and shops and the popular Bernice Garden Farmers Market, open each Sunday from April through October.
-Some of the neighborhood hotspots include Electric Ghost, Moxy Modern Mercantile, the ESSE Purse Museum and Dos Rocas Beer & Tacos.
+Some of the neighborhood hot spots include Phantom Palm Tropicals + Rarities, Moxy Modern Mercantile, the ESSE Purse Museum and Mockingbird Bar & Tacos.
 Rock Town Distillery, Arkansas’ first legal distillery after prohibition, recently moved into the neighborhood, as well.